bobgru/pattern-matching/harmonics/pure/README.md

 Refer to README in root of repository for explanation of the project concept.

 This was the second attempt, using filters to isolate peaks and valleys and to match patterns.
+In this design, patterns are matched against the set of pricebars without regard to new data arriving.

 Build, run unit tests, and create documentation with:
 * `cabal configure --enable-tests`